xiaabdfe/bdfepush/docs/guide-2.md

 Dragon | 竜族

 ## Stats
 Also called parameters.
 Bread and butter in video games.
-(Discord command: ~parameters)

 Element | Japanese
 ---|---